“Blessed are the curious, for they shall have adventures” - Lovelle Drachman

 Tea with the Queen - Buckingham Palace

-The Buckingham Palace is a symbol of British monarchy and Britain itself.
+The Buckingham Palace is a symbol of the British monarchy and Britain itself.
 Located in the city of Westminster, it’s a popular tourist destination.
-The changing of guards at the Buckingham Palace is a well known tourist activity.
+The changing of guards at Buckingham Palace is a well-known tourist activity.
 So when two dignitaries met, with one of them being the Queen of England, it comes as no surprise that Buckingham Palace was the chosen spot for this occasion.

-PM Modi is a busy man, and UK is not the only place on his visit list.
+PM Modi is a busy man, and the UK is not the only place on his visit list.
 Wrapping this historic visit, he has set off to Antalya in Turkey to attend the G-20 summit, where he currently is.
 The G-20 is an international forum of 20 major economies that band together to discuss and review policies and issues related to international financial stability.
 This all serious and grave discussion is juxtaposed by the beautiful city the summit is being held in, Antalya, Turkey.

 One can only hope that PM Modi gets time to witness the beauty that is Antalya.
 Next time you find yourself in Turkey make your way down to this province.
-As for our PM, he continues to be an inspiration to travellers all over the world with his continued adventures.
+As for our PM, he continues to be an inspiration to travelers all over the world with his continued adventures.